 Although Art's consulting assignments have spanned many disparate functions in several industries, his later work has been concentrated in supply chain logistics, from strategies to nuts and bolts operations.
 Van Bodegraven Associates continues that focus.

 Here's a dose of reality.
 VBA isn't Accenture, or IBM, or any of a number of gigantic international consultancies, and we have no intention of trying to look, or act, like them.
 If your comfort zone requires that kind of support, we aren't for you.

 If you are willing to try a different kind of consulting relationship, one in which the consultant owns the problem as if it's his own, one based on mutual trust and confidence, maybe there's a fit.
 Certainly there's a reason to talk.

 Along the way, we try to have some fun.
-Solving tough problems doesn't have to be a grim toil from sunup to sundown.
+Sorting through opinions and suspicions doesn't have to be a grim toil.
 We believe in hard work; we also believe in keeping the right balance of work and play, and of business and personal commitments.